 Andrew Ruff is a Master of Environmental Design candidate at the Yale School of Architecture and a co-founder of the NT21 design collaborative.

-His research explores the architectural potential of fiction, chronotopic palimpsests, and the relationship between symbolic space and the projective city.
+His research explores the architectural potential of fiction, chronotopic palimpsests, and the relationship between symbolic projections and the architecture of territory.

 He graduated from the University of Tennessee's College of Architecture + Design with a B.Arch in 2011, receiving the Tau Sigma Delta medal for his thesis work.
 Most recently, he practiced at tvsdesign in Atlanta and served as an adjunct faculty member at Georgia Tech.
 His design portfolio includes projects in Haiti, Detroit, Dubai, the American Gulf Coast, and the Appalachian Mountains.